GfSE/SAF-Specification/stereotypes.md

 ### Documentation
 The Argumentation Assurance Viewpoint presents claims backed up by arguments that are supported by evidence, together with the possibility to counter such claims in a similar manner.

-A block definition diagram (BDD) featuring a claim-argument-evidence (C-A-E) pattern.
+A block definition diagram (BDD) featuring a claim-argument-evidence pattern (CAE).

 ## SAF_SCV02b_View